What Is A Captive Portal?

-Build your customer database faster.
-Bloom Intelligence customers are collecting million’s of verified customer profiles a year.
+Build your guest database faster.
+Bloom Intelligence customers are collecting millions of verified guest profiles a year.

-Then, they either use their customer database to send offers, messages or surveys in the Bloom platform or use third party platforms that Bloom integrates with such as a loyalty program, mobile app, or a email service provider.
+Then, they either use their data to send offers, messages, or surveys in the Bloom platform or use third-party platforms that Bloom integrates with such as a loyalty program, mobile app, or email service provider.

 Make better decisions.
 Data collection has become necessary in today’s business world, and for good reason.

-Captive portals provide your business with valuable customer data that can then be used to make data-driven business decisions and marker to your end-user.
+Captive portals provide your business with valuable guest data that can then be used to make data-driven decisions and market to your end-user.

-Additionally, you can use them for direct advertising of specials, events and promotions.
+Additionally, you can use these guest insights to create ideal customer profiles for hyper-targeted advertising of your specials, events, and promotions.

 Automate marketing efforts.
-Once you capture a customer’s profile information, which includes a verified email, name, phone number, zip code, birthday and the customer’s behavior at your locations, you can then automate marketing to your guests with offers, messages, and surveys based upon their data and behavior.
+Once you capture a guest’s profile data, which includes a verified email, name, phone number, zip code, birthday, and the guest’s behavior at your locations, you can then automate marketing to your guests with offers, messages, and surveys based upon their data and behavior.

 Improve marketing results.
-Knowing who your customers are and how they behave while at your establishment will allow you to segment your customer contact database by demographics and behavior data.
+Knowing who your guests are and how they behave while at your place of business will allow you to segment your guest database by demographics, income, geography, and behavior data.

-This allows you to create more targeted marketing messages to each segment, improving ROI and customer engagement.
+This allows you to create more targeted marketing messages for each segment, improving ROI and guest engagement.

-Identify churning customers.
-Captive portals allow business owners to see which customers are at a high risk of churning.
+Identify churning guests.
+Captive portals allow business owners to see which guests are at a high risk of churning or not coming back.

-By identifying these customers, you can send them an offer or coupon as incentive to come back to your establishment.
+By identifying these lost guests, you can send them an offer or coupon as an incentive to come back.

 Promote your brand.
 You can display your own branded images, promotions, ads, or events.
-When designed properly, the portal becomes an extension of your brand voice and image, reinforcing brand identity.
+When designed well, the portal becomes an extension of your brand voice and image, reinforcing brand identity.

-It’s a great opportunity to showcase your company’s unique personality.
+It’s a great way to showcase your company’s unique personality.